declanshanaghy/rizz-power-up/infrastructure/resources-summary.md

 2. Verify that the CloudFront distribution is properly configured to use the OAI
 3. Ensure that the CloudFront cache has been invalidated after deploying new content
 4. Check the CloudFront distribution status in the AWS Console

+---

+*Crafted with conscious code & single-origin coffee* ☕✨

+## 📚 Documentation

+For complete project documentation, please see the [Table of Contents](../TOC.md) which provides links to all documentation files in this project.